DucManhPhan/DucManhPhan.github.io/_posts/2020-12-02-command-bus-pattern.md

     If we implement the multiple secondary actions in our CommandHandler.
 It makes our CommandHandler class pollution, and it does not satisfy the Single Responsibility Principle.

-    Our solution for this case is that define an event for each secondary action.
+    Our solution for this case is that define an global event for each secondary action.
 It means that we will use Event Bus pattern.

+    Also, we need to be aware of the difference between the global event and domain event.
+    - With the external behavior, we should use the global event.
+    - With the domain behavior, we should fire the domain event.

 <br>